-From basic, standalone time clocks to sophisticated network, web-based or biometric versions, employers can find diverse options with Advance Systems.
+From basic, standalone time clocks systems to sophisticated network, web-based or biometric versions, employers can find diverse options with Mitrefinch.
 Any company with employees needs to have a time and attendance device that keeps track of hours worked accurately.

 Automated Time Clocks

 Contemporary attendance tracking systems have automated calculation functions that eliminate payroll errors.
 Integrated processes with time and attendance software provides advanced functionality.
 These electric time clocks protect companies from the costly buddy punching.